 - Curry Powder.
 This recipe calls for a titch of curry powder for its sweet aroma and warm touch.
 If you love zesty curry spices and want more, this Curry Chicken Salad is not one to miss!

-- Add the salad ingredients to a large bowl.
+Assemble the Salad.
+Add all of the salad ingredients to a large bowl.

-- Add the dressing ingredients to a separate bowl.
+Make the Dressing.
+Add the dressing ingredients to a separate bowl.
+Whisk until the dressing is smooth and creamy.

-- Pour the dressing over the salad ingredients, stirring to coat.
+Dress the Salad.
+Pour the dressing over the turkey salad ingredients, then fold everything together.
 Serve as desired and ENJOY!

 How to Serve Turkey Salad

-I love having a bowl of turkey or chicken salad ready to go in the fridge for when it’s needed.
+I love having a bowl of chicken or turkey salad ready to go in the fridge for when it’s needed.
 It covers your healthy and versatility bases so well and can be served in so many ways.
-Here are great options for you:
+Here are some options for you:

 - Buns.
-If you have the odd family member who doesn’t love a leftover Thanksgiving turkey sandwich, have them try it on a sweet Hawaiian roll or pretzel bun.
-They’ll add those to their thankful list real fast.
+If you have the odd family member who doesn’t love a leftover Thanksgiving turkey sandwich, have them try this turkey salad on a sweet Hawaiian roll or pretzel bun.
+They’ll add it to their thankful list real fast.

 - Whole Wheat Bread.
 A classic, wholesome choice for easy, healthy meals.
 Add your favorite toppings like red onion or tomato.